 - Flagship Products – initiatives that provide action-oriented insights into key global issues

-Supported by our new institutional structure, our long-established partnerships and the diverse skills of our more than 700 staff, we provide actionable solutions to address local challenges and opportunities while solving global problems.
+Supported by our new institutional structure, our long-established partnerships and the diverse skills of our more than 700 staff working across 60 countries, we provide actionable solutions to address local challenges and opportunities while solving global problems.

 The entities of the CIFOR-ICRAF network reinforce and advance our shared aim to unlock the potential of trees and forests to combat global crises.
 As the leading global movement on sustainable landscapes, the Global Landscapes Forum has connected 1.5 billion people, from remote Indigenous communities to large multilateral donors.
 Resilient Landscapes is fast becoming the nexus between science and businesses, finance, governments and civil society.
 And the Global Partnership for Forests, Trees and Agroforestry has entered a new phase of collaboration.